selen213/selen213/README.md

 - 🥈 2nd place in a national public speaking competition
 - 🌍 Model United Nations delegate
 - 🎓 Graduated with distinction and excellence certificates
-- 👩‍🏫 STEM mentor and leadership mentor
+- 👩‍🏫 STEM mentor and leadership mentor at shavot and babushka

 ---